Edinburgh Living Landscape

 Nature in your neighbourhood

 The Edinburgh Living Landscape is a partnership project that will create, restore and connect green areas of the city to make attractive and biodiverse landscapes, enjoyed by residents and visitors.
 Landscapes will be healthy, nature rich and resilient to climate change.

 How a Living Landscape looks

 Edinburgh Living Landscape means changes to how some of our outdoor spaces will look.
 The project involves a range of measures such as

 - creating floral meadows

-- reducing how often some areas of grass are cut, and leaving some areas to grow naturally
+- reducing how often some areas of grass are cut and allowing natural grassland to thrive

-- mowing walkways through areas of long grass so they can still be explored and enjoyed.
+- mowing pathways through areas of longer grass so they can still be explored and enjoyed